-Where it is thought to be in a pupil's best interest to transfer them to another mainstream school permanently, the headteacher will discuss this with the parents of the pupil, and the LA if the pupil has an EHC plan - managed moves will only go ahead with the voluntary agreement of all parties involved, including the parents and the admission authority of the new school.
+Where it is thought to be in a pupil's best interest to transfer them to another mainstream school permanently, the Headteacher will discuss this with the parents of the pupil, and the LA if the pupil has an EHC plan.
+This is known as a managed moves, and will only go ahead with the voluntary agreement of all parties involved, including the parents and the admission authority of the new school.